Chestnut-vented nuthatch: Subspecies

-The subspecies S. n. montium was considered to possibly be the result of hybridization between the chestnut-vented nuthatch and Sitta europaea sinensis, or at least to be able to interbreed with it.
+The subspecies S. n. montium was considered to possibly be the result of hybridisation between chestnut-vented nuthatch and the Chinese subspecies of Eurasian nuthatch Sitta europaea sinensis, or at least to be able to interbreed with it.
 This is possibly due to the fact that the type series of S. e. sinensis was composite and included a specimen of the chestnut-vented nuthatch.
 For these reasons, Jean-François Voisin and colleagues designated a lectotype in 2002 for the name Sitta sinensis (Verreaux, 1871).
-The attribution of the populations of southwestern Myanmar and southern Indochina to the same subspecies, S. n. grisiventris with S. n. nagaensis interspersed between these populations in western Myanmar seems untenable and their taxonomy has yet to be verified.
+The attribution of the populations of western Myanmar and southern Indochina to the same subspecies S. n. grisiventris, with S. n. montium in central Myanmar between these populations seems untenable, and their taxonomy has yet to be verified.